faicker/ipt_xor/README.md

 ## Usage

 XOR takes one mandatory parameter.

 `--key key-value` where key-value is a byte used to xor with packet payloads.

+`--keys '1234'` where 1234 is a string.
+Warning, don't use this with tcp because tcp is a stream.

 ## Example